tcatm/l3roamd/README.md

 ```
 VERSION - this is the version of the protocol.
 Meant to allow compatibility of multiple versions of l3roamd.
 TTL     - this is decremented whenever a multicast-packet is forwarded.
-type    - this is the packet-type, one of INTERCOM_SEEK, INTERCOM_CLAIM, INTERCOM_INFO.
+type    - this is the packet-type, one of INTERCOM_SEEK, INTERCOM_CLAIM, INTERCOM_INFO, INTERCOM_ACK.
 nonce   - this is a random number that is used to identify duplicate packets and drop them.
 sender  - ipv6-address of the sender of the packet.